jcaraballo/vagrant-ubuntu-18.04-ovpn/README.md

 sudo apt-get install -y virtualbox-5.2 dkms
 ```

+* VirtualBox Extension Pack
+  - Download the [VirtualBox 5.2.12 Oracle VM VirtualBox Extension Pack](https://download.virtualbox.org/virtualbox/5.2.12/Oracle_VM_VirtualBox_Extension_Pack-5.2.12.vbox-extpack) from the VirtualBox site
+  - Install from the VirtualBox Manager or simply double click on the extension package file

 Usage
 -----
 If you have previously downloaded [jcaraballo/ubuntu-desktop-bionic](https://app.vagrantup.com/jcaraballo/boxes/ubuntu-desktop-bionic) you might want to update to the latest version with